 The time it takes for all ischemic myocardium to become infarcted is of great interest.
 In the literature it is traditionally suggested that the infarction is completed within 4 to 6 hours but this is questioned by newer studies which suggest longer durations.
 Recent studies actually suggest that the infarction may be completed anywhere between 2 to 12 hours after onset of symptoms.
 This wide time range is due to factors that modify the natural course.
 One such factor is the presence of collateral coronary circulation.

-Total occlusions (STE-ACS/STEMI) are generally persistent until virtually all ischemic myocardium is infarcted (unless reperfusion therapy is successful).
-One third of all total occlusions are recanalized spontaneously within 12–24 hours (the body has a thrombolytic system which handles the thrombus, albeit too late).
+Total occlusions (which results in acute STEMI) are generally persistent until virtually all ischemic myocardium is infarcted (unless reperfusion therapy is successful).
+One third of all total occlusions are recanalized spontaneously within 12–24 hours (the coronary arteries have a thrombolytic system which handles the thrombus, albeit too late).
 It should be noted, however, that although the vast majority of the affected myocardium will be necrotic by the time the artery is recanalized, restoration of blood flow may actually improve contractile function and prognosis.
 This is because there may be hibernating myocardium in or near the affected area.
 Hibernating myocardium is severely ischemic but viable and may recover fully if blood flow is restored.
 Moreover, restoration of blood flow improves healing of the infarct area (which yeilds a stronger scar) and slows ventricular remodeling (which leads to heart failure).